pkarnakov/pkarnakov/README.md

 # Hi everyone :wave:

-I'm a researcher in scientific computing, developing software and algorithms for simulating complex physical systems (fluids, bubbles, drops, and particles) on supercomputers, and now blending them with machine learning tools to solve inverse and control problems.
+I'm a research scientist developing numerical algorithms and software for simulation, control, and design of complex physical systems.
+My interests range from classical numerical methods to data-driven techniques and machine learning, with a focus on software engineering and high-performance computing.
-Currently working at [Harvard SEAS](https://cse-lab.seas.harvard.edu/people/petr-karnakov) in Cambridge, MA, United States.
+Currently working at [Harvard University](https://cse-lab.seas.harvard.edu/people/petr-karnakov) in Cambridge, MA, United States.

 You can see examples of my work at [pkarnakov.com](https://pkarnakov.com), reach me on social media [LinkedIn](https://www.linkedin.com/in/pkarnakov), [Twitter/X](https://twitter.com/pkarnakov), and watch some of my simulation videos on [YouTube](https://www.youtube.com/@pkarnakov/videos).

 ## Skills

-The field of scientific computing is multidisciplinary and highly collaborative.

 <details>
 <summary>